smartinsightsfromdata/smartinsightsfromdata.github.io/_posts/2015-04-22-choropleths.markdown

 The solution is simple: it is possible to simplify the polygons in a number of ways, for example reducing the number of nodes.
 We will use the well established Ramer–Douglas–Peucker algorithm (RDP) to reduce the number of points in a curve that is approximated by a series of points (please note that I'll mention topojson later in another part of the tutorial).

-We need to be careful though: too much simplifications and the polygons will start to "open up": basically they will not appear attached to each other anymore and holes will start to manifest.
+We need to be careful though: too much simplification and the polygons will start to "open up": basically they will not appear attached to each other any more and holes will start to manifest.
 This is where it is convenient to use tools like QGIS to visually play with the best tolerance coefficient for the simplification.
 This time I will be satisfied with a reduction to ~10% of the original size.
 The simplification uses ```gSimplify``` from the ```rgdal``` package.